esa/pykep/doc/sphinx/documentation/trajopt.rst

 .. note::

-   The problem is rather simple and is used to study the multiple impulse transription (using alpha encoding) comparing it to the folowing problems :class:`pykep.trajopt.gym.em5imp` and :class:`pykep.trajopt.gym.em7imp` having increasing number of impulses.
+   The problem is rather simple and is used to study the multiple impulse transcription (using alpha encoding) comparing it to the folowing problems :class:`pykep.trajopt.gym.em5imp` and :class:`pykep.trajopt.gym.em7imp` having increasing number of impulses.